kaapana/kaapana/docs/source/extensions.rst

 | **What's going on?**
 | 1) DICOM will be converted to .nrrd files
 | 2) Normalization of input images
-| 3) Parallel segmentation of liver,spleen and kindeys (left and right)
+| 3) Parallel segmentation of liver,spleen and kidneys (left and right)
 | 4) .nrrd segmentations will be converted to DICOM Segmentation (DICOM SEG) object.
 | 5) DICOM SEGs will be sent to the internal platform PACS
 | 6) DICOM SEGs will also trigger the :ref:`extensions extractmetadata` workflow